josh146/josh146.github.io/content/posts/2014/kouri-island.md

 ####<div align=center>*Crossing the bridge to enter Kourijima*</div>
 </center>

-And it was well worth it (although on the other hand, *ostrich riding*).
+And it was well worth it (although on the other hand, How do you compete with *ostrich riding*).
 It seems the further north we go on Okinawa-honto, the more picturesque it becomes.

 <center>
 ![picture](https://lh6.googleusercontent.com/-K7BZXQ7dIhQ/VIPHuzyEZCI/AAAAAAABEkQ/LKfsU_b-mpw/w1352-h902-no/DSC05346.JPG)